NexPlayer/NexPlayer_HTML5_Documentation/advanceusage.md

 ```

 Please note that the HTTP headers (NexHeaders) are optional, and might depend on the implementation of the Widevine server used.

+<div class="alert alert-warning hints-alert"><div class="hints-icon"><i class="fa fa-warning"></i></div><div class="hints-container"><p>
+Firefox<br>
+In order for millions of Firefox users to continue viewing Widevine-protected digital video, they must be using version 88 or later.
+Version 88 is the current Firefox version, released by Mozilla on April 19, 2021.
+Users on older versions will be unable to stream Widevine-protected video once the older CDM is revoked.</p>
+</div></div>

 ### Playready

 A DRM powered by <a href =https://www.microsoft.com/playready/ target="_blank">Microsoft</a>, available on Edge and Internet Explorer (on Windows).
 It can be used by entering the appropriate information into the DRM array: